i3uex/metrikabox/README.md

 The command will run the script on the dataset in the genres_original/ folder, specifying a series of parameters for the model, the sample rate, the window size, and other processing configurations.

-### 3.2.
+### 4.2.
 Prediction with trained audio classification models

-You can download four example audio files (taken from librosa repository) by running the script `download_samples.sh`.

 In order to run the script with command line arguments, use the following syntax: